 And when I woke up that morning I remember the deep feeling of shame I experienced, even though I wasn’t even close to being a Christian or any other religion.
 I was literally burning with indignation against myself.
 I told myself I would never do that again.
 But you can get to like any kind of behavior, you can learn to tolerate all kinds of things which in the beginning burn your conscience.
 They call it sophistication.
 And we are all made the same basically.

 We should be able to love people who are involved in behavior we don’t agree with.
 After all, at best we are all falling short of God’s standards of righteousness.
-But we shouldn’t be afraid to admit what we actually believe, no matter how intolerant of righteousness as this society has become.
-Nor should we be forced by a bullying culture using mainstream tactics to lie against our conscience.
+But we shouldn’t be afraid to admit what we actually believe, no matter how intolerant of righteousness this society has become.
+Nor should we be forced by a bullying culture to lie against our conscience.

 Aren’t we the tolerant ones?
 So were they in Sodom.
 Teddy Roosevelt said;